 To combat these thefts, there are several ways to protect your EV charging cable and they are often very simple:

 Charge Your Vehicle in a Garage

 You can choose where your EV charge point is installed on your premises and it is often advisable to install the device just inside your garage.
 This way, you have the option of charging your vehicle with the garage locked or just outside your garage in the driveway.
-With the garage door locked, the charging equipment would not be on show for any potential thieves and accessing the property would be as difficult as accessing you home.
-Moreover, having an area in your garage to store you EV accessories when not using them will also give you added security when are away from you home.
-However, we recognise that not everyone has access to a garage at home and so this isn’t always an option.
+With the garage door locked, the charging equipment would not be on show for any potential thieves, and accessing the property would be as difficult as accessing your home.
+Moreover, having an area in your garage to store your EV accessories when not using them will also give you added security when are away from your home.
+However, we recognize that not everyone has access to a garage at home and so this isn’t always an option.

 Charging Cable Locks

 Charging cable locks can be purchased to fit most cables and are relatively inexpensive.
 These locks fit over the adaptor and handle of the cable and allow you to lock the cable during charging.
 This cannot be accessed by anyone else and can be removed when you are ready to finish charging.
 Moreover, the lock is very small and can be attached to your charger for storage when not in use.